-- Applicant shall not cause: A. violation of applicable provisions of the Illinois Environmental Protection Act; B. water pollution defined and prohibited by the Illinois Environmental Protection Act; C. violation of applicable water quality standards of the Illinois Follution Control Board, Title 35, Subtitle C: Water Pollution Rules and Regulation; or - D. interference with water use practices near public recreation areas or water supply intakes.
+- applicant snall not cause: A. violation of applicable provisions of the Illinois Environmental Protection Act; B. water pollution defined and prohibited by the Illinois Environmental Protection Act; C. violation of applicable water quality standards of the Illinois Pollution Control Board, Title 35, Subtitle C: Water Pollution Rules and Regulation; or D. interference with water use practices near public recreation areas or water supply intakes. - intakes.

-- The applicant shall implement erosion control measures consistent with the "Illinois Urban Manual" (IEPA/USDA, NRCS; 2011).
-Any spoil material excavated, dredged or otherwise produced must not be returned to the waterway but must be deposited in a self-contained area in compliance with all state - waterway but must be deposited in a self-contained area in compliance with all state statutes, regulations and permit requirements with no discharge to waters of the State unless a permit has been issued by this Agency.
+2. The applicant shall implement erosion control measures consistent with the "Illinois Urban Manual" (IEPA/USDA, NRCS; 2011).

+3. Any spoil material excavated, dredged or otherwise produced must not be returned to the waterway but must be deposited in a self-contained area in compliance with all state statutes, regulations and permit requirements with no discharge to waters of the State unless a permit has been issued by this Agency.
 Any backfilling must be done with clean material and placed in a manner to prevent violation of applicable water quality standards.

-All areas affected by construction shall be mulched and seeded as soon after construction as possible.
+4. All areas affected by construction shall be mulched and seeded as soon after construction as possible.
+The applicant shall undertake necessary measures and procedures to reduce erosion. - and areas affected by construction shall be mulched and seeded as soon after construction as possible.
 The applicant shall undertake necessary measures and procedures to reduce erosion during construction.
 Interim measures to prevent erosion during construction shall be taken and may include the installation of sedimentation basins and temporary mulching.
 All construction within the waterway shall be conducted during zero or low flow conditions.
 The applicant shall be responsible for obtaining an NPDES Storm Water Permit prior to initiating construction if the construction activity associated with the project will result in the disturbance of 1 (one) or more acres, total land area.
 An NPDES Storm Water Permit may be obtained by submitting a properly completed Notice of Intent (NOI) form by certified mail to the Agency's Division of Water Pollution Control, Permit Section.
 An individual Section 401 water quality certification will be required for any project where the District Engineer waives the stream length limitation of NWP 42.

-\\\ 43.
-Stormwater Management Facilities.
+43. Stormwater Management Facilities.
 Discharges of dredged or fill material into non-tidal waters of the United States for the construction of stormwater management facilities, including stormwater detention basins and retention basins and otherstormwater management facilities; the construction of water control structures, outfall structures and emergency spillways; and the construction of low impact development integrated management features such as bioretention facilities (e.g., rain gardens), vegetated filter strips, grassed swales, and infiltration trenches.
-This NWF also authorizes, to the extent that a section 404 permit is required, discharges of dredged or fill material into non-tidal waters of the United States for the maintenance of stormwater management facilities.
-Note that stormwater management facilities that are determined to be waste treatment systems under 33 CFR 328.3(a) (a) are not waters of the United States, and maintenance of these waste treatment systems generally does not require a United States, and maintenance of these waste treatment systems generally does not require a section 404 permit.
+This NWP also authorizes, to the extent that a section 404 permit is required, discharges of dredged or fill material into non-tidal waters of the United States for the maintenance of stormwater management facilities.
+Note that stormwater management facilities that are determined to be waste treatment systems under 33 CFR 328.3(a) (8) are not waters of the United States, and maintenance of these waste treatment systems generally does not require a United States, and maintenance of these waste treatment systems generally does not require a section 404 permit.